 Q: What are the hours and locations of your branches?

 A: View our locations page for addresses, phone numbers, business hours, and map locations for all of our branches.

 Q: How can I obtain a copy of one of my cancelled checks?

 A: Cancelled check images are available through Online Banking for enrolled users.
 To learn more and enroll in Online Banking, click here.
 You may also request a check copy at any of our office locations or by calling our Contact Center.

 Q: What can you tell me about First Hope Bank in general?

 A: First Hope Bank is a community bank, which opened its doors for business on March 4, 1912.
-It is a privately held institution that has been operated by the Beatty family since its founding.
-The Bank's mission is to provide financial solutions that help customers achieve their hopes and dreams while enhancing the growth and prosperity of First Hope Bank and our community.
+We are a privately held institution that has been operated by the Beatty family since its founding.
+Our mission is to provide financial solutions that help customers achieve their hopes and dreams while enhancing the growth and prosperity of First Hope Bank and our community.
 If you are interested in learning more about the history of our corporate headquarters, which is a restored Moravian church, and the history of Hope, please visit our history page.